forestryio/forestry.io/hugo/content/docs/welcome/quick-start.md

 ## Document State

-Go into a post or page, edit some text and see "Unsaved Changes" at the top of your document.
+Go into a post or page, **edit some text** and you will see "Unsaved Changes" at the top of your document.

 ![](/uploads/2018/01/unsaved changes.png)

-### Preview these changes
+## Preview Changes

 Click the preview button to spin up a new preview of your Jekyll or Hugo site.

 ![](/uploads/2018/01/preview.png)

-### Make your first commit
+## Make your first commit

 Click the publish button to save changes and make a Git commit.

 ![](/uploads/2018/01/publish-button.png)